johans-work/niyanodes/README.md

 "Data and processes already split the computer in half."

+The more you add, the more marginalized abstractions become.
+But if you don't add anything, you have nothing.
+Only the potential of anything.

 But even "computer" was split and left something behind.
 The least split abstraction is, abstraction.

-The more you add, the more marginalized abstractions becomes.
-But if you don't add anything, you have nothing.
-Only the potential of anything.
+And the greatest first split is between type and instance.
+The thing itself, and what the thing is of.

 "It takes more complicated building blocks to simplify things."